FatemahNur/Fitnesstracker/README.md

-# Health and Fitness Tracker
+# Health and Fitness Tracker App
 A modern Java application to track your daily steps and distance, and estimate calories burned.

 # Features